afrut/learn-gcp/notes.md

 - **Gradient descent** is a way to find the minimum of a function by moving in the direction where the derivative is most negative (steep).
 - **Backpropagation** is a widely used algorithm for training neural networks that uses the error and rate of change of the error to calculate weight adjustments.
 Gradient descent is often used to calculate these weight adjustments.
 - **Deep Learning** is a machine learning technique inspired by biological neural connections.
 It uses layers of **perceptrons** represent models.
+- In perceptron-based algorithms, an **epoch** is a training pass through the data.
+The number of epochs is a hyperparameter.
+- **Learning rate** is a hyperparameter that determines by how much to adjust weights based on the error.
 - **TensorFlow** is a deep learning framework developed by Google.

 ### Machine Learning Metrics